sinancsoysal/balanced-brackets/readme.md

 # Balanced Brackets
-Python implementation of balanced brackets challenge proposed to TGA by Sinan Can Soysal.
+Python implementation of balanced brackets challenge.

 ## Challenge Description
 There are 3 kinds of **Brackets**: **[] {} ()**.
 Given a string of characters, check if all the brackets in the string are balanced.